 Going into your interview, you want to have a general sense of its features like what demographic it serves, statistics, goals and mission, history, and the programs that it provides.

-Goals and Mission: What are some of the goals or mission of the hospital?
-You can find the goals or mission of a hospital on their website.
+Goals and Mission: What are some of the goals or missions of the hospital?
+You can find the goals or mission of a hospital on its website.
 Does the hospital have a religious undercurrent?
 What is the mission and how does the hospital want to serve its population?

 Demographics: Does the hospital cater to a specific population type?
-For example, does the facility serve an older demographic of people or individuals?
+For example, does the facility serve an older demographic of people?
 What about the general socioeconomic status of the patients?
 These are questions you need to answer before the interview.

 History: When was the facility opened?
 What major things have happened since it’s been opened?
 Has it recently undergone a renovation?

 Programs: What kind of programs does the facility have?
-For example, do they have a renowned cancer unit or a great pediatric program?
+For example, does it have a renowned cancer unit or a great pediatric program?
 What’s the patient-to-staff ratio?

 Questions to ask in a nursing interview

 Now that we’ve provided some examples of common interview questions and answers asked in a nursing interview, it’s time to provide some questions for you to ask your interviewer.
 Asking questions of your interviewer shows that you’re interested in the position and helps you gain a greater sense of what the job will be like.

 This question is important for any position.
 A company’s culture impacts every decision that is made and you want to make sure that your values and the company’s values align.
 Some companies may over emphasize efficiency and lose sight of developing healthy interaction between nurses on and off the job.